 Securities enforcement actions in Portugal are generally brought by three authorities: the CMVM, the Bank of Portugal and the Public Prosecutor's Office.

-The CMVM, under the supervision of the Ministry of Finance, is empowered to regulate, monitor and supervise the conduct of financial markets, issuers of securities and financial instruments and financial intermediaries, as well as to enforce the Securities Code and related regulations.
+The CMVM, under the supervision of the Ministry of Finance, is empowered to regulate, monitor and supervise the conduct of financial markets, issuers of securities and financial instruments and financial intermediaries, and to enforce the Securities Code and related regulations.
 The CMVM's statutory framework is currently set forth in Decree-Law No. 473/99 of 8 November, as amended.

 The Bank of Portugal, as Portugal's central bank, supervises and controls the banking sector, regulating and supervising all credit institutions and investment companies acting in the country.
 The Bank of Portugal also enforces the Credit Institutions and Financial Companies Framework and related regulations.

 Although the CMVM and the Bank of Portugal do not have the power to bring criminal charges, they nevertheless have extensive supervisory, regulatory and enforcement powers.
 In particular, they may initiate proceedings for administrative offences and impose penalties of up to €5 million (which can be raised up to a maximum of 10 per cent of the perpetrator's turnover or to triple the economic benefit obtained) and severe ancillary sanctions.

 The Public Prosecutor's Office has exclusive powers to bring criminal charges, regardless of the nature of the crimes.
 For instance, only the Public Prosecutor's Office can charge someone with criminal market manipulation.